1RITIK-ANAND/Health_Insurance_Cost_Prediction/README.md

 ## Credits

-* The code in this project was written by [Your Name/GitHub Username].
+* The code in this project was written by [RITIK ANAND/1RITIK-ANAND].
-* The dataset used in this project is attributed to [Mention the original source again if needed].
 * This project utilizes the following open-source libraries: [List the main libraries used again, e.g., Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn].